J.J. Abrams Proves Why Paramount-WBD Merger Is A Good Thing

 Now comes the latest twist.

 Read between the lines and the message is obvious.
 The town already decided Abrams is not worth the kind of blank check he once got.

 Studios are done paying top dollar just for the illusion of prestige.
 So when Abrams suddenly jumps into activist mode over this merger, it comes off less like principle and more like someone protecting a version of Hollywood that worked very well for him personally.

 Abrams signed the letter, but the optics are brutal

-The letter argues that the deal would mean fewer jobs, fewer opportunities, and fewer films, and warns that the number of major U.S. studios would drop to four.
-Abrams’ name is right there on the site, and all the trades are highlighting his name in their articles and titles.
+Abrams is one of more than 1,000 signatories on the open letter opposing the Paramount-WBD merger.
+The letter argues the deal would mean fewer jobs, fewer opportunities, and fewer films, and it warns the number of major U.S. studios would drop to four.
+Abrams’ name is right there on the site.

+Paramount says the combined studios would remain stand-alone movie operations and release 30 movies a year in theaters.
 You can argue over whether that promise will hold, but at least it is a concrete output pledge.

 Why this actually helps the merger case

+Abrams accidentally makes the best argument for the merger.
 The old Hollywood model burned mountains of cash on celebrity producers, prestige packaging, and endless development with too little to show for it.

 If the new company is serious about making 30 movies a year, that sounds a lot better than dumping nine figures into bloated vanity deals and pretending it was a win.